 Jennifer Xin-Zhe Li has been a member of ABB's Board of Directors since March 2018.
-She is a member of the board of directors of Flex Ltd (Singapore/U.S.) as well as, through May 2021, of the boards of directors of Philip Morris International Inc. (U.S.) and The Hongkong and Shanghai Banking Corporation Limited (Hong Kong).
+She is a member of the boards of directors of Flex Ltd (Singapore/U.S.), Kone Oy (Finland) and Full Truck Alliance Co.
+Ltd. (Cayman Islands/P.R.C.).
+Through May 2021, she was a member of the boards of directors of Philip Morris International Inc. (U.S.) and The Hongkong and Shanghai Banking Corporation Limited (Hong Kong).
 Ms. Li is a founder and general partner of Changcheng Investment Partners (P.R.C.), a private investment fund.
 From 2008 to 2018, she served as chief financial officer of Baidu Inc. (P.R.C.) and chief executive officer of Baidu Capital (P.R.C.).
-Prior to that, Ms. Li spent 14 years with General Motors, holding various senior finance positions, including chief financial officer of GMAC North American Operations.
+Prior to that, Ms. Li spent 14 years with General Motors, holding various senior finance positions, including chief financial officer of GM China and corporate controller for GMAC North American Operations.
 Ms. Li was born in 1967 and is a Canadian citizen.

 Geraldine Matchett has been a member of ABB's Board of Directors since March 2018.
-She is the co-chief executive officer (since February 2020), the chief financial officer and a member of the managing board of Royal DSM N.V.
+She is the co-chief executive officer, the chief financial officer and a member of the managing board of Royal DSM N.V.
 (The Netherlands).
-She was previously chief financial officer of SGS Ltd (Switzerland).
+She was previously the chief financial officer of SGS Ltd (Switzerland).
 Prior to joining SGS she worked as an auditor at Deloitte Ltd (Switzerland) and KPMG LLP (U.K.).
 Ms. Matchett was born in 1972 and is a Swiss, British and French citizen.